Best Gifts for Camping Under $200

 4.Camping Socks

-A pair of cushioned socks help keep feet dry and protected, and campers are likely to want multiple pairs with them on a trip.
+A pair of cushioned socks help keep feet dry and protected, and campers are likely to want to take multiple pairs with them on a trip.
 For camping in cooler weather, opt for a pair of Nike ACG crew socks.
-Designed to be warm and breathable, they’re made with wool and feature underfoot cushioning and a dynamic arch band for extra support in the midfoot.
+Designed to be warm and breathable, they're made from wool and feature underfoot cushioning and a dynamic arch band for extra support in the midfoot.

 5.A Nike Dri-FIT Tee